bhurstGH/LocalTestStruggleApp/README.md

 ## Add a slash command to your Slack app

 Begin by launching ngrok with `ngrok http 3000` in its own terminal window then return to https://api.slack.com/apps and select the app you created earlier.
 This time, you will be selecting "Slash Commands" from either the features sidebar or the "Add features and functionality" menu.
+Click the Create slash command button to get started.

+The well designed UI for creating a new command makes most of the options easy to understand:

+- Command: This is the actual slash command users will type in Slack.
+Try /LocalTestStruggleApp.
+- Request URL: This is the endpoint on your server that Slack will send a POST request to when the command is used.
+- Short Description: This will appear in the pop as helper text when the user types the command.
+- Usage Hint: This gives the user a hint for available parameters they can pass into the command.
+The autocomplete preview at the bottom of the screen helps make this a little clearer.

+The option to escape channels and user will send along their respective IDs instead of their actual names.
+The intended purpose of your command will dictate whether you want this checked or not.
+It can be useful to access the IDs directly to query Slack API endpoints, but leave it unchecked for now.

+After clicking "Save," you will return to the Slash Commands feature page.
+You will also be prompted to reinstall your app.
+This is required anytime your app needs to access a new permission scope.
+Follow the link and click "Reinstall App."
+This will return you to prompt similar to when you created a webhook earlier.
+Choose #general once again and click "Install."

 ## Netlify Dev tool